parttimenerd/jfreventcollector/README.md

 ```

 ## Usage of the SinceAdder
-This adds `since` and `until` tags to fields and events based on the passed metadata files.
+This adds `jdks` attributes to fields and events based on the passed metadata files.

 ```sh
 java -cp jfreventcollector.jar me.bechberger.collector.SinceAdderKt <smallest version> <metadata file> <metadata output file> ...